 Then along came the cookery writer Elizabeth David and suddenly garlic and olive oil became exciting and the British became more adventurous in their eating habits.
 Inspired by her, Colin Boswell on the Isle of Wight decided to start growing garlic and went on to develop many strains suitable to be grown in the British climate, the first of which was Solent Wight.

 Solent Wight is a soft neck garlic variety that stores well.
 It has medium to large bulbs with good sized cloves.
 It is hardy and one of the most reliable to grow in the UK climate and can be planted in the autumn to overwinter.
+It was the first to be bred by the very famous The Garlic Farm and it is my favourite so far.

 Garlic comes in a couple of different types, hard neck and soft neck.
 The difference is the stem that comes up from the bulb.
 In hard neck the stem is hard, soft neck…soft.